jucron/restaurant-backend/README.md

 * Assign a waiter to an Order
 * Assign a cook to an Order
 ### Table management _(work in progress)_
-* Create a Table with an unique number
+* Create a Table with a unique number
 * Check Tables that are 'OPEN' to assign new clients
+* Assign a Waiter to an 'OPEN' Table
 Note: Table status is managed by Client check-in/out
 ### Menu management _(work in progress)_
 * Create a new Menu with a name (for example: "dinner menu")